TykTechnologies/terraform-provider-tyk/README.md

 # Tyk Terraform Provider
 **This is a POC to test a tyk terraform provider.**

-Run the following command to build the provider
+Run the following command to build and install the provider

 ```shell
 go build -o terraform-provider-tyk
 ```

-## Test sample configuration

-First, build and install the provider.

 ```shell
 make install
 ```

-Then, run the following command to initialize the workspace and apply the sample configuration.
+## Test sample configuration

+After building and installing the provider you can test it with the samples in the example folder.

 ```shell
 cd examples && terraform init && terraform apply